felipecao/honestlogin/README.md

 Finally, to guarantee that the whole authentication / authorization plumbing is working at all times, along with all other components, I decided to write `MenuItemControllerIntegrationTest` and test scenarios would auth would fail and succeed.

+## Feedback

+I believe feedback is a crucial part of any human interaction.
+If you got this far, could I ask you to give me some feedback about your experience trying out this app?
+I'm totally open to constructive feedback, just let me know your thoughts!